MichielStock/Julia925/collections.md

 append!(names, ["Sam", "Gerard"]) # add an array
 ```

-Remember, a "!" is used to indicate an in place function.
-"Eddie" was appended as final element of the Array. `pop()` is used to return and remove the final element of an Array
+"Eddie" was appended as final element of the Array along with "Sam" and "Gerard".
+Remember, a "!" is used to indicate an in place function. `pop()` is used to return and remove the final element of an Array

 ```julia
 pop!(names)
 ```

 # Matrices
-One-dimensional is a tad boring.
-Let's go the 2D Arrays, matrices.
+Let's add a dimension and go to 2D Arrays, matrices.
+It is all quite straightforward,

 ```julia